+Place recognition is a key sub-task within loop closure detection, which performs data associations between the robot's current view and a database of previously seen places.
+Generating a database of places is a non-trivial task that requires crafting an as unique as possible description of the environment, invariant to changes in viewpoint.
+Also, such a database should filter dynamic objects appearing in the sensor data to achieve robust place recognition across long time intervals.
+Perceptual aliasing is another challenge, as distinct places with similar structures can confuse place recognition algorithms.
+This could lead to false-positive loop closures that can adversely impact global SLAM estimates~\citep{blanco2013robotica,bailey2006ram,ramos2007icra}.
+Furthermore, to perform place recognition for loop closing in a \slam{} system, the database should encode the scene's geometry to allow for relative pose estimation between different revisit viewpoints for the \pg{} optimization.

-Feature descriptor-based techniques are a common practice in \lidar{}-based loop closure detection and place recognition~\cite{kim2018iros,he2016iros,roehling2015iros,bosse2013icra,salti2014cviu,rusu2009icra}.
-Global feature descriptors computed over the point clouds are easy to store in a database and allow for quick retrievals of revisit candidates~\cite{kim2021tro,angelina2018cvpr,lu2022iros,xu2023tro}.
+Global feature descriptors computed over the entire point clouds are easy to store in a database and allow for quick retrieval of revisit candidates~\citep{kim2021tro,angelina2018cvpr,lu2022iros,xu2023tro,luo2025tro}.
 However, such methods often do not provide an initial geometric alignment between the detected loop closures and require an additional point cloud registration step to perform such an alignment.
-In contrast, local feature descriptors computed over local 3D patches within a point cloud can aid the geometric alignment of revisited locations~\cite{salti2014cviu,luo2021ral,yang2017pr,steder2011iros}.
+In contrast, feature descriptors computed over local 3D patches within a point cloud can aid the geometric alignment of revisited locations~\citep{blanco2013robotica,yang2017pr,steder2011iros}.
 However, they require a nuanced approach to store the feature descriptors efficiently in a database.

-Due to the algorithmic complexity of processing 3D point clouds to obtain local or global feature descriptors, several methods perform a bird's eye view~(\bev{}) projection~\cite{kim2021tro,li2021icra-ligl,luo2023iccv,luo2021ral} or a cylindrical projection~\cite{chen2020rss,steder2010icra,ma2022ral} of the point clouds.
-This results in a 2D representation of the point cloud data, allowing faster feature detection and matching towards online loop closure detection in \slam{}.
+Due to the algorithmic complexity of processing 3D point clouds to obtain local or global feature descriptors, several methods perform a bird's-eye-view~(\bev{}) projection~\citep{kim2021tro,li2021icra-ligl,luo2023iccv} or a cylindrical projection~\citep{chen2020rss,steder2010icra,ma2022ral} of the point clouds.
+This results in a 2D representation of the point cloud data, allowing faster feature detection and matching for online loop closure detection in \slam{}.

-This manuscript can be seen as an extension of the work by Gupta~\etalcite{gupta2024icra}, which proposed loop closure detection using \maps{} by detecting local feature descriptors from \bev{} projections.
-However, they strictly assumed a planar motion of the sensor platform, limiting their application to instrumented vehicular platforms and providing only 2D rigid body alignments of loop closures.
-Furthermore, the work by Gupta~\etalcite{gupta2024icra} also struggled in scenarios with perceptual aliasing, such as bridges or tunnels, resulting in false loop closures,~\ie{}, situations in which the proposed approach performs better.